Exergist/VA.Change-WSR-Profile/README.md

 ## Full Disclosure
 I am one of the moderators on the VoiceAttack User Forums, and I receive no benefits from the use or promotion of the VoiceAttack software.

+## Thanks
+Many thanks goes out to Gary (VoiceAttack developer) for giving the world this amazing piece of software.
+You sir are the man.

+Additional appreciation goes out to the VoiceAttack Forum moderators and community for helping to build a great place to learn and develop cool stuff with VoiceAttack.